Home Vancouver’s Lower Mainland Ski Hills Vancouver’s Cypress Mountain Ski Hill Snowshoeing at Vancouver’s Cypress Mountain

 Cypress Snowshoeing Prices

-Below are the costs for trail tickets in the 2022/2023 season.
+Prices for a trail pass during the 2024/2025 season are below.
 (Note: Prices are subject to change.
-Check the official Cypress Mountain website for details.)
+Check the official Cypress Mountain website for the most up-to-date details.)

 • Children (ages 6 to 12) – $12